-Yungaburra, a rural town of over 900 people on the Atherton Tableland is 45 km south-west of Cairns.
+Yungaburra, a rural town on the Atherton Tableland, is 45 km south-west of Cairns.

 Originally named Allumbah Pocket, Yungaburra was on a track formed by John Atherton and John Robson in 1878.
 Robson's track proved to be a good means of access to Cairns, and was joined to others when mining discoveries were made at Herberton in 1880.